There’s Corn In Meat?

 - Slaughter: Hot wax is often used to help in plucking poultry.
 The wax may not be corny but I’m not minded to risk it personally.

 - Slaughter: Antimicrobial solutions applied after skinning.
 With livestock (vs wild game), slaughtering and butchering are often done by two different people.
 A guy will come out to the farm and slaughter and skin the animals, and for larger animals they will cut them into very large chunks.
 Then the chunks will be sent to the butcher to be further cut down and packaged.
 The USDA requires some sort of antimicrobial solution be applied after skinning, and this solution is usually paracetic acid, acetic acid (vinegar), lactic acid, or citric acid.
-All of these are from corn, and I react to all of them.
+All of these are a product of fermentation on a corn dextrose medium, and I react to all of them.
 Steam/hot water disinfecting is supposedly allowed but I rarely hear of it being done.
 In some states, USDA rules *must* be obeyed even on custom processed animals.
 In other states, as long as you buy the whole animal you can dictate what is done to it, no problem.
 When calling around, what you are looking for is “custom meat processors.”

 - Slaughter: USDA “roller brand” is applied to USDA certified meat classifying the grade.
 Not sure what this stamp is allowed to be made from but reports of people who had meat custom processed and reacted to it say that the stamp on their meat was made from grape juice, which of course has the potential to be corny.
 Ask about the USDA stamp/”roller brand” and see if it can be skipped.